Pre-Algebra I A .5 Cr.

 Pre-calculus combines algebra, geometry, and trigonometry skills to prepare students to study calculus.
 Pre-calculus strengthens conceptual understanding and mathematical reasoning in solving problems.
 This course is especially important for students intending to study calculus, sciences, and/or engineering in college.
 Specific topics studied include transformations of functions, exponential and logarithmic equations, rational equations and polynomials, and trigonometric functions, equations, and identities.

 This course is the equivalent of college freshman calculus.
 Class will be a combination of discussion and homework.
 Problem-solving will be the type of work done with very little emphasis on proof work.
 Content of the class includes velocity, slope of a line, differentiation, maxima, and minima of a curve, integration, volume and area.
 There will be extensive use of graphing calculators.
 The aim of the class is to prepare students to take the Advanced Placement test.
 Grading will be based upon homework, quizzes and tests.

 Probability and Statistics (11-12) .5 Cr.
 Prerequisite: Algebra II

+Since we now are living in the Information Age, the ability to collect, organize, and analyze data will continue to become more important for the average person as well as those needing an understanding of statistics in their career.
 This class is designed to briefly cover topics in elementary statistics.
 Topics to be covered include: frequency and distribution graphs, data descriptions, probability and counting rules, the normal distribution, confidence intervals and sample size, hypothesis testing, and correlation/regression.
-Students will be required to use a TI-84 plus graphing calculator.
+Students will be required to use a graphing calculator.